hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 Even though they look identical to the original column names of the first sub-SELECT, these names are not related to them anymore; they belong to the operator scope, not the table.
 Therefore they cannot be qualified with table prefixes (as in `a.amount`) but only as plain identifiers (just `amount`).

-This has implications when referring to these, specifically when set operators are used as part of a generic subquery or when ordering result sets.
+This has implications when referring to these columns, specifically when set operators are used as part of a generic subquery or when ordering result sets.

 ## Ordering